mathphreak/node-steamcmd/readme.md

 The directory to use when downloading and running `steamcmd` itself.
 Defaults to `steamcmd_bin` in the same directory where this package is installed.

+#### retries

+type: int
+default: `3`

+The number of times to re-attempt commands that are known to occasionally fail due to issues with SteamCMD. `3` should be sufficient for most purposes, but certain apps occasionally require additional attempts (HLDS, Rust).

+#### retryDelay

+type: int
+default: `3000`

+The number of milliseconds to wait between re-attempt commands.
+Retrying too quickly can cause Steam's `memstd.cpp` to emit out of memory errors.

 ## Testing